 Must Read: Short Term Courses in Finance

 This course has been introduced to a few universities recently.
 The course analyzes the financial markets and researches on the trending market forces and basics of trading in order to better the market growth and resource management.
 This course requires both practical and theoretical analysis of the market.
-Here are a few key components of this course which will help you get a deeper understanding of how the course functions:
+Here is the BFM Course syllabus:

 - Principles of Investment